 We are accountable to society for delivering our mission, while using our independence for public benefit.

 The Board of Governors is supported by its principal committees, all of which have at least one member who is a governor.
 The membership and terms of reference of these committees are:

-The Executive team is made up of the leaders of Wellcome's different divisions.
-It is chaired by the Director, who's equivalent to a CEO.
+Our leadership team is made up of senior managers from Wellcome's different divisions.
+It is chaired by our Director, Jeremy Farrar, who is equivalent to a CEO.
 It reports directly to the Board of Governors.

-The board is responsible for Wellcome's day-to-day management and provides advice to both the Governors and the Director on strategic, planning, operational and policy matters.
+Executive team members are responsible for Wellcome's day-to-day management and provide advice to both the governors and the Director on strategic, planning, operational and policy matters.

-We rely on the help of external experts to make funding decisions across Wellcome's funding remit.
+We rely on external experts to help us make decisions across Wellcome's funding remit.
 External experts act as members of our advisory committees and provide us with written peer reviews.

 View a list of the advisory committees that shortlist and interview people who have applied for funding.

-We recognise the burden of peer review on the research communities, and are extremely grateful to those people listed below who have provided us with their expert reviews during 2015.
+We recognise the burden of peer review on the research communities, and are extremely grateful to those people listed below who have provided us with their expert reviews and funding advice during 2018.

 Get the latest news about Wellcome and the work we fund in a monthly email.

 Thank you.
 If this is the first time you have subscribed to a newsletter from Wellcome, you will receive an email asking you to confirm your subscription.